AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Does Car Insurance Cover Windshield Damage?

 If you only have the minimum car insurance coverage your state requires, then car insurance won’t cover windshield damage.
-That said, people with comprehensive coverage and collision coverage or separate full glass coverage could get reimbursed for their windshield repair or replacement costs.
+If you have comprehensive, collision, or separate full glass coverage, you can likely get reimbursed for windshield repair or replacement costs

 When Car Insurance Covers Windshield Damage